navira5/minesweeper/README.md

   * The goal is to reveal or flag all squares without revealing a mine -- DONE
   * When number of flags match number of mines from header, then user wins -- DONE
   * When user wins, get message user wins and reset game -- DONE
-  * When loser loses, show all bombs -- DONE
+  * When user loses, show all bombs -- DONE
   * When user loses, get message user loses and reset game -- DONE